-At New Milton Infant School, we aim to deliver high quality teaching and learning opportunities within an ambitious and inclusive curriculum, in order to enable children of all backgrounds and abilities, including those with SEND and the more able, to make the best possible progress.
+At New Milton Infant School, we aim to deliver high quality teaching and learning opportunities within an ambitious and inclusive curriculum, in order to enable children of all backgrounds and abilities, including those with SEND and EAL make the best possible progress.

 - Significant historical events, people and places in their own locality

-- Compare similarities and difference between different periods.
+- Characteristic features of period, person or events, including similarities and difference between different periods.

-We see history as a process of enquiry led by the children.
-We aim to make history as relevant as possible to the children in our school.
-To support their understanding and interest we use a range of teaching strategies that are suitable for all age and abilities.
+We see history as a process of enquiry led by the children, making it as relevant as possible.
+Lessons are based around an enquiry question, allowing our young historians to organise their historical knowledge and use their skills.
+To support their understanding and interest we use a range of multi-sensory teaching strategies and enrichment opportunities that are suitable for all age and abilities.
 These include:

-- Using visual aids such as video clips, photographs, illustrations and real objects (fossils, Titanic artefacts, Magic Grandad video, borrowed museum artefacts).
+- Using visual aids such as video clips, photographs, illustrations and real objects e.g. fossils, artefacts (including borrowed museum artefacts).
 We aim to use a range of sources and evidence to help children to construct a picture of the past.